All Episodes

 Well, if Obama can call him sweetie, I can.

-Actually, I did get reprimanded for calling a co-anchor deer once when I was in Kansas City, but I was thinking D E E R when I said it.
+Actually, I did get reprimanded for calling a co-anchor deer once when I was in Kansas City, but I was thinking D-E-E-R when I said it.

-But I did get reproductive.
+But I did get ripped out.

-She said Obama has said that he would meet with heads of state from countries like Cuba, Iran, North Korea.
+At any rate, back now to MSNBC and the sweetie anchor Monica Novotny, talking to the haughty John Kerry, she said Obama has said that he would meet with heads of state from countries like Cuba, Iran, North Korea.

 Clinton says that she would reach out through other diplomatic channels.